-SEBI registers Investment Advisers under SEBI (Investment Advisers) Regulations, 2013.
-As per the regulations, "Investment Adviser" means any person, who for consideration, is engaged in the business of providing investment advice to clients or other persons or group of persons and includes any person who holds out himself as an investment adviser, by whatever name called.
-In simpler terms, an Investment adviser is a person who helps investors to know their needs, risk and return expectations and then make investment decisions.
+SEBI registers Investment Advisers under SEBI (Investment Advisers) Regulations, 2013 [Last amended on July 03, 2020].
+"Investment Adviser" means any person, who for consideration, is engaged in the business of providing investment advice to clients or other persons or group of persons and includes any person who holds out himself as an investment adviser, by whatever name called.

-"Investment Advice" refers to the advice relating to investing in, purchasing, selling or otherwise dealing in securities or investment products, and advice on investment portfolio containing securities or investment products, whether written, oral or through any other means of communication for the benefit of the client and shall include financial planning.
-Any investment advice given through newspaper, magazines, any electronic or broadcasting or telecommunications medium, which is widely available to the public shall not be considered as investment advice for the purpose of these regulations.

-To be an Investment Adviser, one needs to obtain registration from SEBI and follow the Code of Conduct.
+The aim of the Regulation is to regulate "investment advice" which refers to advice relating to investing in, purchasing, selling or otherwise dealing in securities or investment products, and advice on investment portfolio containing securities or investment products, whether written, oral or through any other means of communication for the benefit of the client and shall include financial planning: Provided that investment advice given through newspaper, magazines, any electronic or broadcasting or telecommunications medium, which is widely available to the public shall not be considered as investment advice for the purpose of these regulations.
+Investment Advisers are supposed to obtain registration from SEBI and follow the Code of Conduct.

 It is illegal to act as Investment Adviser without SEBI registration.
 SEBI is making concerted efforts to stop such illegal activity.
-Some dishonest and ignorant entities may not get themselves registered and, or, may not follow the Code of Conduct.
+Some unscrupulous and ignorant entities may not get themselves registered and, or, may not follow the Code of Conduct.
 Investment Advisers have to limit themselves to giving advice and they do not handle cash or securities.

-Some of the malpractices related to the activities of registered and unregistered entities acting as Investment Advisers (IA) reported to SEBI are mentioned as below:-
+Some of the malpractices in connection with the activities of registered and unregistered entities acting as Investment Advisers (IA) reported to SEBI comprise of the following: